toptensoftware/flashy/flashy/README.md

 ## Stress Testing

-Flashy includes a `--stress:N` option that simply causes each image upload packet to be sent `N` times.
+Flashy includes a `--stress:N` option that simulates a large upload by sneding each data packet `N` times.

 This can be handy for checking throughput rates, reliability, recoverability etc...